- General Requirements

 Procedure

-Students may petition for academic forgiveness for only one semester (any fall, spring, or summer term) already completed at the university, provided the student has a GPA of 2.00 or higher in institutional work.
+Students may petition for academic forgiveness for only one semester (any fall, spring, or summer term) already completed at the university, provided the student has a GPA of 2.00 or higher in institutional coursework.

 Once granted, academic forgiveness cannot be reversed.
 Students should be aware that graduate and professional colleges often compute grade point average over all hours attempted when considering applicants for admission.